BenMiriello/Jarvis/README.md

 - Set a Timer

 ## Settings
+You can create a file called `settings.py` in the root directory based on `settings_example.py`.

-- Set mic_port for speech recognition.
+Set mic_port for speech recognition.
 Check which port you want to use:
 ```
 $ python3
 >>> import speech_recognition as sr